How to Write a Viral Blog Post: A Quick Guide to Attract Maximum Eyeballs for Your Content

 You can also address certain problems in your blog that no one else is writing about so that readers are keen to share it.

-5. Look at your posts from the readers’ point of view.
+5. Look at your posts from the readers’ point of view

 Put yourself in your reader’s shoes and try reading your blog posts from their perspective.
 Do you like what you have written?
 Do you wish to share the content with your friends?
 If you have answered in the affirmative, you are good to go.
 If not, you need to up your game.

-Giving your readers what they want to read is of the utmost importance, especially if you want them to share your work with others.
+Giving your readers what they want to read is of utmost importance, especially if you want them to share your work with others.
 While you definitely need to ensure quality and fluency in your posts, it is also about how much of an interest level your post can generate among your readers.

-If that doesn’t work for you, go ahead and talk to your readers in person.
+If that doesn’t work for you, go ahead and talk to your readers directly.
 Ask them what they like to read and what do they expect from your blog posts.
 Writing personal emails to inquire about your audience’s choice can be a great kick-starter for your blog to go viral.

 See Also: 10 Key Ingredients for Successful Blogging (Infographic).